 With a mobile phone or smart watch, you can gauge your personal level of safety at any moment, anywhere in the world.

 GeoSure combines country, city, and neighborhood crime statistics; health, economic and political data feeds; tourism and travel alerts; real-time reports; mapping technologies; and much more.
-We validate data using sophisticated statistical algorithms to yield the most detailed location safety ratings in the world, across six critical safety categories.
+We validate data using sophisticated statistical algorithms to yield the most detailed location safety ratings in the world, across seven critical safety categories.

 A gender-specific, data-rich score that measures your personal vulnerability in real time, for anyone traveling domestically or abroad, and forecasts their safety in the locations where they are, or where they’re headed.